AdobeDocs/workfront.fr-FR/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/deactivate-a-company.md

 1. Sélectionnez une ou plusieurs entreprises à désactiver ou réactiver.
 1. Cliquez sur **[!UICONTROL Modifier]**.<!--MAKE THIS A SEPARATE NUMBERED LINE<span class="preview">In the Preview environment, disable the **[!UICONTROL Is Active]** option to deactivate it, or enable the option to activate it.</span>-->
-1. &#x200B;<!--In the Production environment, -->Pour une seule entreprise, désactivez l’option **[!UICONTROL Est active]** pour la désactiver ou activez l’option pour l’activer.
+1. Pour une seule société, désactivez l’option **[!UICONTROL Est actif]** pour la désactiver, ou activez l’option pour l’activer. <!--ADD TO THE FRONT OF THIS SENTENCE In the Production environment, -->

    Ou